United States - Climate

 Data presented is bilateral funding only.
 Refer to section (‘Multilateral climate finance’) below for discussion on the donor’s multilateral contributions to climate finance

-Despite the decline, due to its sheer volume of ODA in general, the US is the OECD DAC’s seventh-largest funder of climate ODA.
-However, as a share of total bilateral allocable ODA spending, the US’ contribution to climate change ODA is negligible: it spends just 3% of total bilateral allocable ODA on climate change objectives.
-This is a shocking figure when compared to the DAC average of 22%.
-It makes the US – the world’s largest donor to global development – the third-lowest DAC funder of climate change mitigation and adaptation in relative terms, ahead of only Greece and the Slovak Republic.
-It is worth noting that this figure has remained largely stable between 3-5% of total bilateral allocable ODA over the past five years, suggesting that climate change spending increased in 2016 due to an increased volume in ODA spending overall.
+In 2019, the US committed a total of US$931 million on official development assistance (ODA) for climate change mitigation and adaptation (see box).
+Since 2016, the last year which the Obama administration was in office, funding to climate has seen an annual decline of 14% on average, highlighting a steady decrease in commitment to climate measures throughout the tenure of former President Donald Trump.
+Despite the decline, due to its sheer volume of ODA in general, the US is the Organisation for Economic Cooperation and Development (OECD) Development Assistance Committee’s (DAC’s) eighth-largest funder of climate ODA.
+However, as a share of total bilateral allocable ODA spending, the US’ contribution to climate change ODA is negligible: it spends just 3% of total bilateral allocable ODA on climate change objectives (DAC average: 23%).
+It makes the US — the world’s largest donor to global development — the fourth-lowest DAC funder of climate change mitigation and adaptation in relative terms, ahead of only Greece, Hungary, and Portugal.
+This figure has remained stable between 3-5% of total bilateral allocable ODA between 2015 and 2019.

 Climate finance: funding for projects tagged in the OECD’s Creditor Reporting System (CRS) database with the Rio markers for climate change mitigation and/or climate change adaptation.
 Projects can be tagged with either or both markers.